‘It took me a long time to embrace Islam’

 UM: I am not qualified to give opinions.
 Some people want things in black and white.
 When you tell them, “There is no text clarifying this and the scholars have different views about it,” they insist, “But which one is right?”
 We have to keep explaining that for these secondary issues every reputable scholar has evidences upon which he bases his opinion … we can’t add anything to that.

 Jazaakumullahu khairan Sister Umm Muhammad and Sister Amena Tanveer.
 I wish I could attend your classes too.
 Baarak Allahu feekum.
-Readers can buy her books here.
+Readers can download some of her books here.